Breathe New Light into your Channel Sales and Channel Marketing Strategies with Partners

 - Deal registration – an incentive program that rewards channel partners for registering qualified opportunities; exclusive access to communicate with lead without risk of interference from direct sales or competing partners.

-- Fixed price point – direct sales team cannot undercut channel partners due to adjusted pricing structure made internally
+- Fixed price point – the direct sales team cannot undercut channel partners due to adjusted pricing structure made internally

-- Reward direct/channel sales equally – set up compensation for direct sales team where rewards are the same for selling either directly or to channel partners
+- Reward direct/channel sales equally – set up compensation for the direct sales team where rewards are the same for selling either directly or to channel partners

 - End-customer exclusivity – associate only certain partners (e.g., consultants, VARs) access to selling to specific end-customers or territories.